 You can get a copy of the latest version of this Notice by contacting Chad McInturff, our HIPAA Compliance Officer.

 You also have the right to complain to us, or to the Secretary of the United States Department of Health and Human Services, if you believe that your privacy rights have been violated.
 You will not be retaliated against in any way for filing a complaint with us or to the government.

-Should you have any questions, comments or complaints, you may direct all inquiries to Thomas Barnett, our HIPAA Compliance Officer.
+Should you have any questions, comments or complaints, you may direct all inquiries to Chad McInturff, our HIPAA Compliance Officer.
 Individuals will not be retaliated against for filing a complaint.